y3owk1n/tailwind-autosort.nvim/README.md

 {
     autosort_on_save = {
-        enabled = true, -- You can toggle this later with :TailwindSortEnable or :TailwindSortDisable notify_after_save = true -- To notify after save },
+        enabled = true, -- You can toggle this later with :TailwindSortEnable or :TailwindSortDisable enable_write = true -- This will enable auto write after sort to save you time to do 2x :w, notify_after_save = true -- To notify after save },
 }